Skip to main content

 • atmosphere

-• “A sequel of the Case of the Golden Idol that revolutionized the detective game genre, Rise manages to expand upon the concept of the original while maintaining the grotesque atmosphere that made the original so iconic.”
+• “A sequel to The Case of the Golden Idol that revolutionized the detective game genre, Rise manages to expand upon the concept of the original while maintaining the grotesque atmosphere that made the original so iconic.”

-• “This game starts out with an incredibly thick atmosphere, lots of mysterious deaths that really get the intrigue going, and then it all grinds to a halt halfway through the game as you solve a bunch of relatively minor incidents that have next to no weight.
-I mean, one of the cases boils down to accidental vandalism.
-Regardless of the grand story it's trying to tell, that's boring and it feels like a waste of my time.”
+• “This game starts out with incredibly thick atmosphere and lots of mysterious deaths that really get intrigue going, but then it grinds to a halt halfway through as you solve relatively minor incidents that have next to no weight (one of the cases boils down to accidental vandalism).
+Regardless of the grand story, that's boring and feels like a waste of time.”

-• “I had hoped they'd lean more into the 'dystopian 70's corporate America' aesthetic to inform the game's atmosphere and design.”
+• “I had hoped they'd lean more into the "dystopian 70's corporate America" aesthetic to better inform the game's atmosphere and design.”

 • grinding